-How to Safely Descend the Retirement "Mountain"
+How to Safely Descend the Retirement Mountain

-Investing Retirement FundingFor mountaineers brave enough to attempt Everest, the most dangerous part of the journey is actually the descent down the mountain.
+InsightsFor mountaineers brave enough to attempt Everest, the most dangerous part of the journey is actually the descent down the mountain.
 And like Everest, your retirement journey "down the mountain" can be perilous — especially in the absence of adequate planning — because even the seemingly small mistakes can be catastrophic.

 The good news is that you can get ahead of these dangers with a well thought-out and thorough plan.
-One of the critical elements with this type of planning includes evaluating, and if necessary, adjusting your investments to prepare you for the utilization of your current capital.***

 2. Be honest about your tolerance for risk